-The Company's executive compensation programs for the year ending December 31, 2015, which applied to the Company's Named Executive Officers (as hereinafter defined), emphasized the achievement of revenue, profitability and strategic goals.
+The Company's executive compensation programs for the year ending December 31, 2016, which applied to the Company's Named Executive Officers (as hereinafter defined), emphasized the achievement of revenue, profitability and strategic goals.
 These programs, which were established by the Compensation Committee with the assistance of an executive compensation consultant, seek to provide a balanced mix of short and long-term incentive compensation combined with a competitive base salary.
 A large portion of total compensation is tied to the achievement of performance goals based on financial, operational and strategic metrics established annually by the Compensation Committee of our Board of Directors.
-Our 2015 program included four key components:
+Our 2016 program included four key components:

 - Base Salary.
 Base salaries for the Company's executive officers are based upon the scope of the individual's responsibilities, taking into consideration competitive market compensation for the industry and geography.
-Base salaries for the President and Chief Executive Officer and Chief Financial Officer increased 9.0% and 11.4% in 2015 compared to 2014, respectively.
-The Company believes the base salaries of its executive officers are in line with its competitors. - Cash-Based Incentive Compensation.
+Base salaries for the President and Chief Executive Officer and Chief Financial Officer increased 0.0% and 1.0% in 2016 compared to 2015, respectively.
+The Company believes the base salaries of its executive officers are in line with its competitors. - Non-Equity Incentive Plan Compensation.
 The Company established a bonus plan based upon the achievement of specific short-term financial and operational performance metrics for the Company's executive officers.
-For 2015, the Company did not achieve the financial performance metrics established as part of the executive bonus plan.
-As a result, no incentive-based compensation bonuses were earned by the Named Executive Officers for the year ending December 31, 2015. - Long-Term Equity-Based Compensation.
+For 2016, the Company achieved the financial performance metrics established as part of the executive bonus plan.
+As a result, incentive-based compensation bonuses were earned by the Named Executive Officers for the year ending December 31, 2016. - Long-Term Equity-Based Compensation.
 The Company believes that the issuance of long-term equity incentive grants are an integral part of its overall executive compensation program and that the Company's long-term performance will be enhanced through the use of equity awards that reward executive officers for maximizing stockholder value over time.
 The Company adopted the 2014 Omnibus Performance Award Plan (the "Plan"), which authorizes the grant of awards relating to 150,000 shares of the Company's Common Stock.
-In October 2015, the Compensation Committee of the Board of Directors granted restricted stock awards to the President and Chief Executive Officer and the Chief Financial Officer pursuant to the provisions of the Plan.
-All of the 2015 awards are subject to a two year time-vesting schedule and 75% are subject to the achievement of performance targets relating to EBITDA growth for the years ending December 31, 2015 and 2016.
-The Summary Compensation Table below reflects the fair market value of the vested awards based upon the time vesting schedule at December 31, 2015. - Retirement, Health and Welfare Benefits and Other Perquisites.
+In June 2016, the Compensation Committee of the Board of Directors granted restricted stock awards to the President and Chief Executive Officer and the Chief Financial Officer pursuant to the provisions of the Plan.
+All of the 2016 awards are subject to a two year time-vesting schedule and 75% are subject to the achievement of performance targets relating to EBITDA growth for the years ending December 31, 2016 and 2017.
+The Summary Compensation Table below reflects the fair market value of the vested awards based upon the time vesting schedule at December 31, 2016. - Retirement, Health and Welfare Benefits and Other Perquisites.
 The President and Chief Executive Officer is entitled to a specified retirement/severance benefit pursuant to his employment agreement as detailed below.
 Executive officers are eligible to participate in the Company's employee benefit plans offered to all of its employees, including medical, dental, group life, disability, accidental death insurance and the Company's sponsored 401(k).